OpenGVLab/Ask-Anything/README.md

 # Ask-Anything

 Currently, Ask-Anything is a simple yet interesting tool for chatting with video.
-Our tean is trying to build smart and robust ChatBot for video understanding now.
+Our team is trying to build smart and robust ChatBot for video understanding now.

 # :fire: Updates